gymrek-lab/happler/analysis/workflow/scripts/README.md

 # scripts
 This directory contains various scripts used by the pipeline.
 However, you can use most of these scripts on their own, too.
 Some may even be helpful in day-to-day use.

 All python scripts implement the --help argument.
-For bash and R scripts, you can run `head <script>` to read about their usage.
+For bash, awk, and R scripts, you can run `head <script>` to read about their usage.

 ## [choose_different_ld.py](choose_different_ld.py)
 Choose haplotype alleles such that their SNPs have a range of strengths of LD with the causal haplotype.